 - Firstly, Biblical thinking

-- Secondly, Biblically speaking to God (a.k.a. prayer)
+- Thirdly, Biblically speaking to God (a.k.a. prayer)

 1. Biblical Thinking: A Train Analogy for Defeating Depression